sdesilva26/docker-spark/README.md

  containers located on different machines.
 For a full walk-through including explanations and a docker-compose version of setting up a cluster see the [TUTORIAL.md](TUTORIAL.md)

-### Prerequisites

-I assume knowledge of basic Docker commands such as run, build, etc.

-You will need to set up multiple machines with a cloud provider such as AWS or Azure.

-## Tutorial
-For the full tutorial refer to the [TUTORIAL.md](TUTORIAL.md)

 ## Authors